seabjackson/Swift-Programming-BNR-Challenges/README.md

 Replace the "Hello" string with an instance created out of its corresponding Unicode scalars.
 You can find the appropriate codes on the internet.

 ### Challenge 8: Optionals
 Accessing an optional's value when it is nil will result in a runtime error.
 Make this mistake by force-unwrapping an optional when it is nil.
-Examine the error and understand what it is telling you
+Examine the error and understand what it is telling you.

+### Challenge 9: Arrays
+Bronze Challenge: Look at the documentation to locate a var defined on the Arrary type that will tell you whether the array has eny elements inside of it. var toDoList = ["Take out garbage", "Pay bills", "Cross of finished items"]

+Silver Challenge: Use the array from the bronze challenge and use a loop to reverse the order of the elements in thearray.
+Log the results to the console.
+Finally examine the documentation to see if there is a more convenient way to do this operation.